kyren/piccolo/README.md

 implemented.

-As another example, `pcall` is easy to implement here, a callback can call the provided function as a tail call with a continuation, and the continuation can catch the error and return the error status.
+As another example, `pcall` is easy to implement here, a callback can call the provided function with a `Sequence` underneath it, and the sequence can catch the error and return the error status.

-Yet another example, imagine Rust code calling a Lua coroutine thread which calls more Rust code which calls yet more Lua code which then yields.
+Yet another example, imagine Rust code calling a Lua coroutine thread which calls a Rust `Sequence` which calls yet more Lua code which then yields.
 Our stack will look something like this:

 ```
-[Rust] -> [Lua Coroutine] -> [Rust Continuation] -> [Lua code that yields]
+[Rust] -> [Lua Coroutine] -> [Rust Sequence] -> [Lua code that yields]
 ```

-This is no problem with this VM style, the inner Rust callback is paused as a continuation, and the inner yield will return the value all the way to the top level Rust code.
-When the coroutine thread is resumed and eventually returns, the Rust continuation will be resumed.
+This is no problem with this VM style, the inner Rust callback is paused as a `Sequence`, and the inner yield will return the value all the way to the top level Rust code.
+When the coroutine thread is resumed and eventually returns, the Rust `Sequence` will be resumed.

-With any number of nested Lua threads and `Sequence` / `Continuation`, control will always continuously return outside the GC arena and to the outer Rust code driving everything.
+With any number of nested Lua threads and `Sequence`s, control will always continuously return outside the GC arena and to the outer Rust code driving everything.
 This is the "trampoline" here, when using this interpreter, somewhere there is a loop that is continuously calling `Arena::mutate` and `Thread::step`, and it can stop or pause or change tasks at any time, not requiring unwinding the Rust stack.